Golden Triangle Special Economic Zone: Cyber-enabled crime

-Methamphetamines
+Drug trafficking and casino money laundering

 Seizures of high-grade crystal methamphetamine traced back to the Laos border are up over 200% in 2020 in northeast Thailand, and dozens of large seizures have been made in recent months in Vietnam along its remote and often mountainous 2,100 kilometer (1,300 mile) border with Laos as well.
-At the same time, there are increasing reports of precursor chemicals from across the region going through Laos, destined for autonomous special regions and known drug-producing areas in neighbouring Myanmar.
+At the same time, there are increasing reports of precursor chemicals from across the region going through Laos, destined for autonomous special regions and known drug-producing areas in neighboring Myanmar.

 In early October 2020, a $50 million investment to build a port in the Laotian town of Ban Mom, directly north of the Golden Triangle Special Economic Zone, was made by Osiano Trading Sole Co., a partner or front company of Zhao Wei and his organization.
-Zhao Wei is recognized as a significant organized crime figure by the United States Government for his involvement in the trafficking of drugs, wildlife and people, and other forms of serious transnational crime including large-scale money laundering including through the Kings Romans Casino and aligned businesses.
-The United Nations Office on Drugs and Crime (UNODC) has raised concerns several times about Laos being used by organized crime to traffic drugs, precursor chemicals and other illicit commodities, that unregulated border casinos in the Mekong region including Kings Romans are being used to launder money, and that the purchase of the Ban Mom port is a representation of organized crime infiltrating critical infrastructure in the region.
+Zhao Wei is recognized as a significant organized crime figure by the United States Government for his involvement in the trafficking of drugs, wildlife and people, and other forms of serious transnational crime, including large-scale money laundering through the Kings Romans Casino and aligned businesses.
+At the Kings Romans casino, million-dollar cash transactions without documentation have been observed at the cashier desk on the gaming floor.
+Those involved, likely implicated in large-scale money laundering schemes, carried away stacks of 100-yuan note bundles in large duffle bags.

+The United Nations Office on Drugs and Crime (UNODC) has also repeatedly raised concerns about Laotian territory being used by organized crime to traffic drugs, precursor chemicals and other illicit commodities; that unregulated border casinos in the Mekong region including Kings Romans are being used to launder money; and that the purchase of the Ban Mom port is a representation of organized crime infiltrating critical infrastructure in the region.
 Regional experts raised concerns about the potential utility of the port, and the risk that it could be used to support illicit industries, including the shipping of precursor chemicals – the ingredients to make synthetic drugs – into the Golden Triangle area and export of finished products down the Mekong.
 Laos is the key route into the Golden Triangle for precursors from China, and finished products from the region have been seized across the region and beyond.

-In 2024, UNODC reported that the year prior seizures of methamphetamine reached the highest amount ever recorded for the region.
+In 2024, the UNODC reported that for the year prior, seizures of methamphetamine reached the highest amount ever recorded for the region.
 Prior to the announcement of the port’s development, the Ban Mom area had been confirmed as a location used for trafficking drugs and precursor chemicals into and out of drug production areas and special regions.
-Following news of the project launch, the UNODC’s Regional Representative for Southeast Asia and the Pacific told the media: “To put a piece of infrastructure like this in the hands of this gentleman and his companies is, frankly, unbelievable … We’re really concerned.”
+Following news of the project launch, the UNODC’s Regional Representative for Southeast Asia and the Pacific told the media: “To put a piece of infrastructure like this in the hands of this gentleman and his companies is, frankly, unbelievable… We’re really concerned.”